bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - *latents (high influence, low interest)*: although lower interest, their decisions remain critical for resource allocation and high-level project direction
 - *defenders (low influence, high interest)*: useful for qualitative feedback, usually kept engaged through regular updates and discussions
 - *apathetics (low influence, low interest)*: can provide unique insights if for example updated on significant milestones

+## **test approach**
+- not an one-size-fits-all solution: requires careful consideration towards test levels, types and techniques
+- factors to be considered when choosing the appropriate approach:
+  - *domain*: for which the product will be created/modified, for example medicine and insurance fields vary a lot so therefore their own nuances must be considered
+  - *organizational goals and overarching quality characteristics*: these can affect the approach a lot, for example as one organization can focus on value of testing, whereas another can emphasize efficiency of defect detection - balancing between these is crucial, but the organization can still emphasize some areas more than others
+  - *project goals and type of project*: for example, customer specific versus market oriented product requires different testing approaches
+  - *test resources*: for example, experience-based testing requires good domain knowledge, whereas mobile testing requires testing on different devices and operating systems
+  - *SDLC used for the project*: for example, software lifecycle with CI/CD approach requires more automation, whereas traditional models have their own nuances
+  - *interfaces with other system*: if the test item is integrated to one system versus multiple ones, the test approach must be aligned
+  - *availability of test data*: does the project need anonymised test data, or does it handle sensitive information such as social security numbers etc.?

 ## **test completion**
 - handling the test artifacts, evaluating the test process (for example, seeking improvements) and product, communicating the test closure to stakeholders